 The IAC is significantly involved in the development of the GBS2020 plenary agenda and workshop program to ensure its global spirit and its non-commercial nature.
 The IAC plays a key role in providing strategic programming guidance for GBS2020 and in mobilizing speakers and participants.
 The IAC develops and approves policy recommendations on how to promote the development of a sustainable bioeconomy globally.
 These recommendations have been summarized in the Communiqués of GBS2015 and GBS2018 and new recommendations will be published during GBS2020.
 Furthermore, IAC members act as important multipliers and take the GBS messages and the policy recommendations to other global and international bioeconomy networks and policy fora.

 The IAC members appoint a small Steering Group of about 10 members to coordinate the IAC work with a view to organizing the Global Bioeconomy Summit 2020.
-The list of IAC members and their profiles are available online via gbs2020.net/international-advisory-council/members/.

 The Steering Group for GBS2020 is composed of the following 10 IAC members: